MJeremy2017/system-design/database/when-which/README.md

 ![img.png](sequence.png)

+## When to use Caching

+Consider using cache when data is read frequently but modified infrequently(High read).
+Since cached data is stored in **volatile memory**, a cache server is not ideal for persisting data.
+For instance, if a cache server restarts, all the data in memory is lost.
+Thus, important data should be saved in persistent data stores.

 ## NoSQL Shard Key Selection

 - Choose shard key with high cardinality so that the data can be divided into more shards.